 In Florida, a person may be guilty of driving under the influence if law enforcement observes them driving or in actual physical control of a vehicle while their normal faculties are impaired by alcohol or certain controlled substances.
 At first glance, it may seem like a straightforward criminal charge, but DUI charges are one of the most complex offenses the state has the burden of proving.
 Most people are unaware of the fact that it’s possible to be arrested, charged and convicted of a DUI without having driven at all.
 That’s why it is important for anyone who has been arrested or charged with drunk driving in Tampa to immediately contact an experienced DUI defense lawyer who knows how to navigate the charge of driving under the influence.

-At Rashad Green Firm, P.A., attorney Rashad Green is experienced in DUI defense in Tallahassee and Tampa and is trained to identify defenses and legal issues that may result in the dismissal of the charge.
+At Rashad Green Firm, attorney Rashad Green is experienced in DUI defense in Tallahassee and Tampa and is trained to identify defenses and legal issues that may result in the dismissal of the charge.
 He will take the time to examine the details of your case, explain all of your legal options and work with you to resolve the charges in the most favorable manner available.